XanaduAI/strawberryfields/doc/development/migration_guides.rst

 .. note::

-  In most cases, running the following command should be sufficient to configure Strawberry Fields v0.20.0:
+  In most cases, running the following command is sufficient to configure Strawberry Fields v0.20.0:

   .. code-block:: console